2014 Dept. of Education Site Visit Report

 MyPlate illustrates the five food groups that are the building blocks for a healthy diet using a familiar image,a place setting for a meal.
 Before you eat, think about what goes on your plate or in your cup or bowl.To learn more about building a healthy plate, click on the picture below.

-In accordance with federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.
+In accordance with federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, sexual orientation, gender identity, marital status, creed, religion, socioeconomic status, disability.
 To file a complaint of discrimination, write USDA, Director, Office of Adjudication, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410 or call toll free (866) 632-9992 (Voice).
 Individuals who are hearing impaired or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339; or (800) 845-6136 (Spanish).
 USDA is an equal opportunity provider and employer.